The Contributor’s Guide

 Don’t hesitate to record either quick tips and tricks or complete courses.
 Post them on your favorite streaming service, paid or free, in any language, and let us know so we can share them!

 If you’d like and if your tutorial meets our quality requirements, it could become an “official” tutorial for your language which will include on the RxLab website and even add to our shop.
-Contact us if you feel your tutorial our course deserves it.
+Contact us if you feel your tutorial or course deserves it.

 Translate

 We’re trying to make Duik available in as many languages as possible.
 When we develop the tools, they’re written in English first (as all programming languages use English keywords that makes things easier).
-But we’d like them to use Esperanto 2 as a default language, because there’s no reason English should be the international language, la lingvo internacia.
+But we’d like them to use Esperanto 2 as a default language, because there’s no reason English should be the international language, la internacia lingvo.
 Of course, it is, and that won’t change tomorrow, but we’re trying to show it could be different.

 The best would be that any user could use the tools in the language of its choice.
 We’ve noticed that when a tool is translated, its use grows a lot in countries where the new translation is spoken.
-These are the languages the most used by the users of the Duik:
+These are the languages the most used by the users of Duik:

 But any translation in any language is welcome!